lotcz/theSeed/doc/beehive.md

 - bee thoughts (hints)
 - slow when in cloud or on water (by adding visible burden)
-- add exit image and shrink bee when exiting
 - make edges of level work as an exit
 - show lives
 - dying animals